Federal Criminal Defense

 - Interstate transport of stolen goods

-- Investment Fraud
+- Investment fraud

-- Mail Fraud
+- Mail fraud

-- Money Laundering
+- Money laundering

-- Public Corruption
+- Public corruption

 - Racketeer Influenced and Corrupt Organization (RICO)

-- Securities Fraud
+- Securities fraud

-- Serial Murder
+- Serial murder

-- Serial Rape
+- Serial rape

-- Tax Evasion/Fraud
+- Tax evasion/fraud

-Drug Related Federal Offenses
+Drug-Related Federal Offenses

-Potential Sentences of Federal Crimes
+Potential Sentences Of Federal Crimes

-Individuals convicted in federal court may be sentenced to serve time in prison, to serve time in home-confinement, to perform community service, to pay fines and/or restitution, and/or to serve a period of supervised release with conditions such as drug treatment.
+Individuals convicted in federal court may be sentenced to serve time in prison, to serve time in home confinement, to perform community service, to pay fines and/or restitution, and/or to serve a period of supervised release with conditions such as drug treatment.
 Parole has been abolished in the federal system.

-Pre-Indictment Investigations and Interviews
+Pre-Indictment Investigations And Interviews

 An experienced federal criminal defense lawyer can help you make the decision about whether you should speak with law enforcement and can help you do so under circumstances where your rights are protected.

-The Importance of seeking Experienced Legal Help
+The Importance Of Seeking Experienced Legal Help

-Tama Beth Kudman has been representing individuals and corporations accused of committing federal crimes for nearly 20 years, throughout the country.
+Given the severity and complexity of federal criminal investigations and prosecutions, anyone charged with a federal crime should retain a lawyer who has extensive experience in federal criminal defense.
+Tama Beth Kudman has been representing individuals and corporations accused of committing federal crimes for over 25 years, throughout the country.
 Ms. Kudman brings this experience and knowledge to every federal criminal case that she defends.

-Contact Tama Beth Kudman, an experienced, knowledgeable and aggressive federal criminal defense attorney with offices in West Palm Beach, Florida, New York City, and New Jersey.
+To set up a consultation with an experienced, knowledgeable and aggressive federal criminal defense attorney, call 561-209-1461 or fill out the online contact form.
+Tama Beth Kudman, P.A., has offices in West Palm Beach, Florida, New York City and New Jersey.